Devereux Pennsylvania Neurobehavioral Unit

 behavioral assessment in the family’s home, followed by intensive, clinical services for a period of three to six months on the Devereux CIDDS campus, and

 concludes with discharge and after care service planning in partnership with Devereux CARES consultants and BHRS (Wrap Around) services.
-The STAIRS team of
+Our team of

 professionals includes Board Certified Behavioral Analysts (BCBAs), a clinical psychologist, child psychiatrist, special education teacher, nurses, speech